essameldin77/AWS-Serverless-REST-API-Architecture/README.md

 ⚠️ DISCLAIMER

 This project is licensed under the MIT License.
-This license applies **only to the source code and documentation** in this repository.
+This license applies **only to the source code, diagram, and documentation** in this repository.

 This project relies on **Amazon Web Services (AWS)**.
 Please be aware that: